-The other areas we've commented on in terms of services include valuation.
-So we have a strong data warehouse that is being bundled and offered to clients to value assets.
-We had some very large valuation assignments that came through in the quarter.
-That is consistent with our strategy to be that one stop solution for our clients.
-So when they're making decisions on where to mark their assets to on their own financial statements, when to redeploy the assets, to displace buying new, and when to take the assets to sale, we provide a lot of that information to make it happen.
-And I would say, the GAAP revenue line is increasingly important, because service offerings that we provide do not have accompanying GMV; they drop straight to revenue and they are higher margin.
-So many of those key projects we do not expect to continue in the next quarter, which is affecting our guidance.
+The other areas we commented on in terms of services include valuations.
+So, we have a strong data warehouse that is being bundled and offered to clients to value assets.
+We had some very large valuations assignments that came through in the quarter that is consistent with our strategy to be that one -stop solution for our clients.

+So, when they 're making decisions on where to mark our assets to on their own financial statements, when to redeploy the assets to displace buying new and when to take the assets to sale, we provide a lot of that information to make it happen.
+And I would say the revenue line - GAAP revenue line's increasingly important because service offerings that we provide do not have accompanying GMV.
+They drop straight to revenue and they are higher margins.

+So, many of those key projects, we do not expect to continue in the next quarter which is affecting our guidance.